Fake projective planes

 4mm

 \ni{\bf 1.1.} A fake projective plane is a smooth compact complex surface which is not the complex projective plane but has the same Betti numbers as the complex projective plane.
-It is well-known that such a surface is projective algebraic and it is the quotient of the open unit ball in $\bC^2$ by a cocompact torsion-free discrete subgroup of ${\rm PU}(2,1)$.
-These are surfaces with the smallest Euler-Poincar\'e characteristic among all smooth surfaces of general type.
-The first fake projective plane was constructed by David Mumford [Mu] using $p$-adic uniformization, and more recently, two more examples were found using a similar method by M.\,Ishida and F.\,Kato in [IK].
-We have just learnt from JongHae Keum that he has constructed an example which is birational to a cyclic cover of degree $7$ of a Dolgachev surface (see 5.13 below).
-A natural problem in complex algebraic geometry is to determine all fake projective planes.
+Such a surface is known to be projective algebraic and it is the quotient of the (open) unit ball $B$ in $\bC^2$ ($B$ is the symmetric space of ${\rm PU}(2,1)$) by a torsion-free cocompact discrete subgroup of ${\rm PU}(2,1)$ whose Euler-Poincar\'e characteristic is $3$.
+These surfaces have the smallest Euler-Poincar\'e characteristic among all smooth surfaces of general type.
+The first fake projective plane was constructed by David Mumford [Mu] using $p$-adic uniformization, and later two more examples were found by M.\,Ishida and F.\,Kato in [IK] using a similar method.
+In [Ke] JongHae Keum has constructed an example which is birational to a cyclic cover of degree $7$ of a Dolgachev surface (see 5.15 below).
+It is known that there are only finitely many fake projective planes ([Mu]), and an important problem in complex algebraic geometry is to determine them all.
+1mm